 If you are thinking of going in winter, remember that the meseta is on average 800m above sea level, and that the passes over the Pyrenees, the Montes de León and O Cebreiro on the Camino francés, and the passes of A Canda and Padornelo on the Via de la Plata all reach about 1,400m.
 It can be very cold, foggy, wet, and windy, and you can meet deep snow.

-Accommodation may be less plentiful in winter, since not all the albergues operate in the winter.
+Accommodation may be less plentiful, since not all the albergues operate in the winter.
+Those that are open may have little or no heating so a good sleeping bag is essential.

 However, with sensible planning and precautions, winter pilgrimage is feasible.
 Please follow these guidelines:

-If you are starting at Saint-Jean-Pied-de-Port, ask for advice about weather and conditions at Acceuil Saint-Jacques but remember not all volunteers here are local and check the local weather websites:
+If you are starting at St Jean Pied de Port, ask for advice about weather and conditions at Acceuil Saint-Jacques but remember not all volunteers here are local and check the local weather websites:

-If in any doubt at Saint-Jean-Pied-de-Port, always go by the lower road, it is less attractive than the higher-level route, but since it follows along the road in many places and goes through villages, much safer in bad weather.
+If in any doubt at St Jean Pied de Port, always go by the lower road, it is less attractive than the higher-level route, but since it follows along the road in many places and goes through villages, much safer in bad weather.